Learn various home truths, tips and stories about CRMs, and how Spitfire Inbound works with clients...

 3. Have a clear indication of what is expected from each other

 When starting an international relationship it’s even more important to have an ‘expectation setting’ meeting.
 This allows for everyone working on the account to know what is expected from them and how to communicate with each other.
 Clear expectations on rules of engagement, technology, and clarity of each person's role will help prevent confusion as you work on the project together.
-When starting to work with a new international client I try to determine their preferences for communication and share the best platforms for quick communication.
-We use Whatsapp extensively in South Africa and I often tell my clients this is the best way to send me quick alerts.
+When starting to work with a new international client determine their preferences for communication and share the best platforms for quick communication.
+We use Whatsapp extensively in South Africa and this can be the best way to send quick alerts.

-I have found that picking up the phone to clarify a confusing email or give a client an update are great ways to keep clients updated BUT this is normally not possible for international clients.
+Picking up the phone to clarify a confusing email or give a client an update are great ways to keep clients updated BUT this may not possible for international clients.
 It’s still very important to keep each other in the loop and ensure everybody is on the same page so nothing slips through the cracks.
 Communication and productivity tools are helpful for ensuring that everyone has an overview of the status of the project and allows everyone to be more productive.

 Some tools to use: